DevSkillsHQ/transaction-management-fullstack-level-1/README.md

 - **Integrate with a REST API**.
 Using the provided API spec, figure out the right service endpoints to use.
 - **Implement client-side form data validation**.
 The API has restrictions on the allowed data format.
 Make sure to do the required checks client-side before sending the data to the server.
 - **Organize your code with components**.
 Extract components that help you avoid duplication, but don't break things apart needlessly.
 We want to see that you can implement the UI with sound HTML semantics.
-- **Document your choices**.
+- **Document your decisions**.
 Extend this README.md with info about how to run your application along with any hints that will help us review your submission and better understand the decisions you made.

 ## How to submit your solution 📬